Pantanal

 The Pantanal: The Best Wildlife Destination You’re Not Going To

-The Pantanal is the world’s largest tropical wetland, roughly 150,000-200,000 square kilometres depending on season, covering parts of western Brazil (Mato Grosso and Mato Grosso do Sul states), eastern Bolivia, and north-eastern Paraguay.
-About 90% of it floods seasonally.
-It’s home to the world’s largest concentration of jaguar, the capybara in numbers you will not believe, caimans so numerous you could step on them, and over 650 bird species.
+The Pantanal is the world’s largest tropical wetland, 150,000-200,000 square kilometres depending on season, covering parts of western Brazil (Mato Grosso and Mato Grosso do Sul states), eastern Bolivia, and northeastern Paraguay.
+About 90% floods seasonally.
+It holds the world’s highest concentration of jaguar, capybara in numbers that genuinely challenge comprehension, caimans in densities that make every riverbank look populated, and over 650 bird species.
+It gets a fraction of the visitors the Amazon does.
+Both of those things – the wildlife density and the visitor scarcity – work strongly in your favour.

 What You’ll See